johnwesleyquintero/wesai-np/README.md

 - **Summarization and Action Items:** Generate a concise summary and extract a checklist of action items from your note content with a single command.

 ### Productivity and Workflow
+- **Enhanced Performance:** The app is faster than ever with lazy-loading for major components and an optimized architecture that reduces re-renders, ensuring a snappy experience even with many notes.
+- **Improved Onboarding:** A new welcome guide and a persistent indicator for the API key make setup for new users seamless and intuitive.
+- **Detailed Note Info:** Access word count, character count, creation date, and estimated reading time directly from the editor's toolbar.
 - **Command Palette:** Press `Ctrl/Cmd + K` to open a command palette and access nearly every application feature, from creating notes to executing AI actions.
+- **Expanded Keyboard Shortcuts:** Boost your workflow with new hotkeys for focusing search (`Ctrl/Cmd + F`), toggling favorites (`Ctrl/Cmd + Shift + F`), and switching to AI Chat (`Ctrl/Cmd + Shift + C`).
 - **Slash Commands:** Type `/` in the editor to quickly insert headings, lists, to-do items, and dividers, or to trigger AI actions.
 - **Full Data Portability:** Export your entire notepad—including all notes, folders, and templates—to a single JSON file for backup.
 Import a backup file to restore your data on any device.
 - **Note Templates:** Create and save reusable templates for frequently created documents, such as meeting minutes or project plans.